Windows 10: Feature updates

 Enterprise licensees may use the Windows 10 Enterprise LTSC (formerly LTSB) edition, where "LTSC" stands for "Long-Term Servicing Channel", which only receive quality of life updates (i.e. security patches), and has a full 5 or 10-year support lifecycle for each build.
 This edition is designed for "special-purpose devices" that perform a fixed function (such as automated teller machines and medical equipment).
 For this reason, it excludes Cortana, Microsoft Store, and all bundled Universal Windows Platform apps (including but not limited to Microsoft Edge, hence these builds ship only with Internet Explorer as browser).
 Microsoft director Stella Chernyak explained that "we have businesses [that] may have mission-critical environments where we respect the fact they want to test and stabilize the environment for a long time."
-Four LTSC builds have been released, correlating with the 1507, 1607, 1809, and 21H2 versions of Windows 10, respectively.
+Four LTSC builds have been released, correlating with the RTM, 1607, 1809, and 21H2 versions of Windows 10, respectively.

 In July 2017, Microsoft announced changes in the terminology for Windows branches as part of its effort to unify the update cadence with that of Office 365 ProPlus and Windows Server 2016.
 The branch system now defines two paces of upgrade deployment in enterprise environments, "targeted" initial deployment of a new version on selected systems immediately after its stable release for final testing, and "broad" deployment afterwards.
 Hence, "Current Branch" is now known as "Semi-Annual Channel (Targeted)", and "Current Branch for Business" for broad deployment is now referred to as "Semi-Annual Channel".

 In February 2019, Microsoft announced changes again in delivering updates beginning with release of version 1903: a single SAC will be released, SAC-T will be retired, and users are no longer able to switch to different channels.
 Instead, these updates can be deferred from 30 to 90 days, or depending on how the device was configured to defer the updates.
 In April 2019, it was announced that, in addition, feature updates will no longer be automatically pushed to users.
 However, after the release of version 2004, the update only pushed for those running a feature update version that is nearing end of service or it can be paused for up to 35 days.
 In November 2021, following the launch of version 21H2, Microsoft made a commitment to deliver feature updates every October or November.
 Thus, Microsoft rebranded the "Semi-Annual Channel" to the "General Availability Channel".
+On April 27, 2023, Microsoft announced that version 22H2, released in November 2022, would be the last feature update for Windows 10.